 - Hot sauce (optional – if you like it spicy)

-ring 2 cups of salted water to a boil in a medium saucepan.
+Bring 2 cups of salted water to a boil in a medium saucepan.
 Once boiling, add quinoa and reduce to a simmer.
 Cover and let simmer for 15 minutes.
-Remove from heat and let sit, covered for an additional 10 minutes or until most of the liquid is absorbed.
+Remove from heat and let sit, covered, for an additional 10 minutes or until most of the liquid is absorbed.

 Once the quinoa has sat, fluff with a fork and transfer to mixing bowl.
 Fold until the quinoa is completed coated with the salsa mixture and transfer to prepared baking sheet.
 Spread out into an level layer on the baking sheet to ensure even baking.